Human Misperception of Generative-AI Alignment: A Laboratory Experiment: Introduction

+Anthropomorphic projection and self-projection may result from several causes.
+First, humans may believe that GenAI models are designed to behave like humans, and a large literature documents that people project their current tastes and knowledge onto other people when they forecast others’ behavior and studies some implications of this bias \citep{danz2018biases,gagnon2021projection,bushong2024failures,gagnon2024quality}.\footnote{\citet{rubinstein2016isn} present evidence of ``self-similarity'' in symmetric two-player games: players that choose an action $X$ attribute higher probability for other choosing $X$.} Furthermore, one may expect excessive projection even when people interact with personalized GenAI models, as the literature shows that people also project their current tastes (which may be influenced by contextual information that the GenAI cannot observe or interpret) onto their future or past selves \citep[e.g.,][]{loewenstein2003projection,conlin2007projection,kaufmann2022projection}.
+Second, predicting the choices of GenAI in a specific environment is difficult, especially for individuals with less experience with GenAI products, and this may lead people to rely on a simple cognitive default \citep{woodford2020modeling}.

+To assess the possibility that experience mitigates self-projection, we collect information on subjects' exposure to GenAI and conduct heterogeneity analysis.
+We find no evidence that the extent of self-projection varies substantially by past experience with GenAI.
+Additionally, we find no evidence that experienced subjects make more accurate predictions about GenAI's choices.
+To compare self-projection onto GenAI with projection bias onto other humans, we replicate our main experiment, asking subject to predict other human subjects' choice.
+We find that the magnitude of self-projection onto GenAI is comparable in magnitude to projection onto other humans.\footnote{By contrast, subjects' predictions of other humans' choices are substantially more accurate than their predictions of GenAI choices.}

 We view our primary innovation as documenting self-projection, which may be more robust to future developments in GenAI.
-When we ask a population of subjects to forecast GenAI’s response to a fixed prompt, we find that their individual predictions tend towards their own preferred choices in the same problem.
-This bias is orthogonal to what choice GenAI actually makes.
-We think this bias is likely to be present whenever people with heterogeneous preferences make predictions about the same ground-truth GenAI response to the same prompt, independent of the quality or alignment of that GenAI response.
+Specifically, we find that subjects' individual predictions of GenAI choice tend towards their own preferred choices in the same problem.
+This pattern is independent of the actual GenAI choice.
+We think that this bias is likely to be present whenever people with heterogeneous preferences make predictions about the same ground-truth GenAI response to the same prompt, independent of the quality or alignment of that GenAI response.

 On anthropomorphic projection, we think of our contribution as pointing out the theoretical implications of this bias and showing that such misperception exists to a significant extent for the state-of-the-art GenAI models (at the time of our study) and for a selection of canonical economic problems.
 New models in the future may well become more aligned with people’s average perception of how they behave.
 We hope that our paper can lead to future work that will measure the extent of anthropomorphic projection in newer models and for other economic decision problems.